pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/README.md

 ### Obtain DriverKit entitlements

-To create an App ID that supports the `com.apple.developer.driverkit` entitlement required for distributing DriverKit drivers, you need to apply to Apple with your Apple ID to obtain the necessary permissions.
+To create an App ID that supports the `com.apple.developer.driverkit` entitlement required for distributing DriverKit drivers, you need to apply to Apple with your developer account to obtain the necessary permissions.

 Specifically, follow the instructions on [Requesting Entitlements for DriverKit Development](https://developer.apple.com/documentation/driverkit/requesting_entitlements_for_driverkit_development)